 Where is the Studio Ghibli Museum?

 The Studio Ghibli Museum is in the western suburbs of Tokyo in Mataka City.
-It is located within Inokoshira Park which is well worth visiting.
-If you have the time I would recommend setting aside the better part of a day to explore the park, museum and the suburb of Kichijoji.
-If you exit at Kichijoji Station, the suburb has plenty of cafes, restaurants and fashion stores and there are many small interesting shops leading to the park.
+It is located within Inokoshira Park, which is well worth visiting.
+If you have the time, I would recommend setting aside the better part of a day to explore the park, museum and the suburb of Kichijoji.
+If you exit at Kichijoji Station, the suburb has plenty of cafes, restaurants and fashion stores and many small interesting shops are leading to the park.
 Wandering through Inokoshira Park is like being in a Ghibli film.
-The park has an abundance of green space and plenty of recreational and sight-seeing opportunities.
+The park has abundant green space and plenty of recreational and sightseeing opportunities.
 Here are just of the activities you may wish to consider:

 How to get to the Ghibli Museum

-I would recommend getting off at Kichijoji Station as this is a much more interesting walk through Inokoshira Park.
+I recommend getting off at Kichijoji Station as this is a more interesting walk through Inokoshira Park.
 There are plenty of Ghibli-themed signs in Inokashira Park to direct you to the museum.

 If you would prefer not to walk 15 minutes, the other option is to get off at Mitaka Station and use the Studio Ghibli bus to get to the museum.
 The bus journey takes about 5 minutes.
 The bus has a capacity of 36 people and can accommodate 2 wheelchairs.
 Adult fares are 210 Yen (US$1.85) for a one-way trip, or 320 Yen (US$2.83) for a round trip.
 Fares for children 12 and under are 110 Yen for a one-way trip or 160 Yen for a round trip.